-- Is it possible to migrate an application container between server machines with different ISAs at runtime? - What are the costs for this migration? - Does migration enable effective load balancing and consolidation for obtaining energy proportionality among heterogeneous-ISA servers in the datacenter? - What types of scheduling policies can better exploit the heterogeneity among machines in the datacenter?
+- Is it possible to migrate an application container between server machines with different ISAs at runtime? - What are the costs for this migration?

+- Does migration enable effective load balancing and consolidation for obtaining energy proportionality among heterogeneous-ISA servers in the datacenter? - What types of scheduling policies can better exploit the heterogeneity among machines in the datacenter?

 Hardware.
 We built our prototype with an x86 machine and an ARM development board.
 The x86 is a server-class Intel Xeon E5-1650 v2 (6 cores, 2-way hyper-threaded at 3.5GHz, 12MB of cache), with 16GB of RAM.
 We disabled hyperthreading in the experiments.
 The ARM development board is an Applied Micro (APM) X-Gene 1 Pro based on the ARMv8 APM883208 processor (8 cores at 2.4GHz, 8MB of cache), with 32GB of RAM.
-The two motherboards were connected via a Dolphin ICS PXH810 [25], which was the fastest interconnect on the market at the time we designed the experiment (up to 64Gb/s).
+The two motherboards were connected via a Dolphin ICS PXH810 [23], which was the fastest interconnect on the market at the time we designed the experiment (up to 64Gb/s).
 However, our prototype supports any other network interface card.

 Power measurements.
 We recorded power consumption via both on-board sensors and external power measurement equipment.
-On the x86 processor, we used Intel's RAPL [32] to measure power for the core and uncore, while on the ARM board we queried the off-socket power-regulator chips via I2C.
-Power was measured externally by inserting .1Ω shunt resistors on each ATX power supply line.
+On the x86 processor, we used Intel's RAPL [30] to measure power for the core and uncore, while on the ARM board we queried the off-socket power-regulator chips via I2C.
+Power was measured externally by inserting $.1\Omega$ shunt resistors on each ATX power supply line.
 A data acquisition system was built using a National Instruments 6251 PCIe DAQ in a separate system.
 We acquired readings at 100Hz on both systems in order to have readings at high resolution (which would be low-pass filtered if recorded at the wall).

 Software.
 Our prototype extends Popcorn Linux (based on Linux version 3.2.14) to Linux version 3.12 (APM X-Gene 1 Pro baseline).
 Where not indicated, vanilla Linux version 3.12 was used in the evaluations.
-We leveraged LLVM 3.7.1 [40] along with the clang front-end, Java 1.8.0-25, GNU Binutils 2.27, and gold 1.11 [66] to create multi-ISA binaries.
+We leveraged LLVM 3.7.1 [38] along with the clang front-end, Java 1.8.0-25, GNU Binutils 2.27, and gold 1.11 [64] to create multi-ISA binaries.
 We modified musl-libc, version 1.1.10, to create a common TLS layout and to provide additional support needed for pthreads across different ISAs.
 To run OpenMP applications, we exploited the POMP library provided with Popcorn [12].

 Benchmarks.
-We selected multiple applications in order to create a mix of short- and long-running workloads as well as memory-, compute-, and branch-intensive workloads, simliarly to the analysis in [8, 38].
+We selected multiple applications in order to create a mix of short- and long-running workloads as well as memory-, compute-, and branch-intensive workloads, simliarly to the analysis in [8, 36].
 We used applications from the NAS Parallel Benchmarks (NPB) [9] because they can be both short and long running by varying the problem size (classes A, B, and C).
-In addition, we ran the Verus Model Checking tool version 0.9 [19] (which we ported to 64-bit) and bzip2smp version 1.0 [1] (extended to support the same command line arguments as GNU bzip).
-These add branch-intensive workloads with variable input sizes to the benchmarks.
-This mix of benchmarks covers execution times ranging from milliseconds to hundreds of seconds, which is what it is usually expected in datacenters [57] (including low-latency jobs).
-We focus on a worst case utilization scenario for the ARM machine which is currently not as powerful as the x86 server [8, 38].
-We scope out network applications in order to highlight the network costs of our architecture, including performance and power, due to execution migration.
+This mix of benchmarks covers execution times ranging from milliseconds to hundreds of seconds, which is what it is usually expected in datacenters [55] (including low-latency jobs).
+We focus on a worst case utilization scenario for the ARM machine which is currently not as powerful as the x86 server [8, 36].
+We scope out network applications in order to highlight the costs of our architecture, including performance and power, due to execution migration.